alphagov/govuk-prototype-kit-docs/docs/v13/documentation/add-change-nunjucks-components.md

 ## Delete parts of a component

 Some components like radios and tables have multiple `items` or `rows`.
+You can add or delete these to fit your design.

-You can add or remove these to fit your design.
+Some components are made up of multiple parts.
+For example, the checkboxes are `items` in the checkbox component and a table has multiple `rows`.
+You can add or delete these to fit your design.

-For example, this is the radios component:
+This is the radios component:

 ```
-{% from "govuk/components/radios/macro.njk" import govukRadios %}

 {{ govukRadios({
   name: "where-do-you-live",
   fieldset: {